Raffy1905/Studium/Semester5/Seminar/XAI.md

 versuchen alle Modelle erklärbar zu machen, ohne Wissen über das spezifische Modell.
 Beispiel: Linear Classifier auf die Ergebnisse des neuronalen Netzes geschaltet.
 Senkt die genauigkeit des Modells, erlaubt aber eine Erklärung.
 [1]

+The explanations created with local surrogate models can use other (interpretable) features than the original model was trained on..
+Of course, these interpretable features must be derived from the data instances.
+A text classifier can rely on abstract word embeddings as features, but the explanation can be based on the presence or absence of words in a sentence.
+A regression model can rely on a non-interpretable transformation of some attributes, but the explanations can be created with the original attributes.
+For example, the regression model could be trained on components of a principal component analysis (PCA) of answers to a survey, but LIME might be trained on the original survey questions.
+Using interpretable features for LIME can be a big advantage over other methods, especially when the model was trained with non-interpretable features.
+[10]

+Disadvantages !

 ## Kontrafaktische Modelle

 *Counterfactual Method*